-The Limited License Legal Technician (LLLT) is Washington's newest legal professional and the LLLT license is the first license of its kind in the country.
-LLLTs can provide

-limited legal assistance and advice in approved practice areas of law.
-The LLLT Board is responsible for developing and recommending to the Washington Supreme Court general policy and requirements for the LLLT license.
-The board works to expand the license into new practice areas, works with educators to develop and provide the education required for one to become a LLLT, and works with subject matter experts to write and grade the LLLT practice area examinations and LLLT ethics examination.
+The Limited License Legal Technician (LLLT) is licensed to provide limited legal assistance and advice in the area of family law.
+The LLLT Board is responsible for recommending to the Washington Supreme Court appropriate changes to rules relating to the practice of LLLTs.
+The board has the duty and power to develop and approve standard practice forms for LLLTs, oversee the provision of continuing legal education to LLLTs, and assess changes in the law that affect the practice of LLLTs.
 The board also plays a role in the LLLT discipline system.
-The board members act as ambassadors of the LLLT license for the broader legal profession and the public.
-The board meets monthly.
+The board generally meets bi-monthly.
 Appointment is for a three-year term.